Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/littleX/tutorial.md

 * `int` is used for integer values (years).
 * `str` is used for string values (names).

-Now Lets create required nodes for LittleX
+Now Lets create required nodes for LittleX.

 === "Guide"
       Nodes are essential for representing entities in LittleX.
 Here are the nodes we need to create: